skrodal/dataporten-flarum-docker/README.md

 **Uploaded content (e.g. avatars)**

 The Dataporten extension automatically adds the profile photo ('avatar') upon first auth/signup.
-Flarum downloads any added media and stores it locally, meaning that this type of data is not persitent (i.e. lost on a Docker restart).
+Flarum downloads any added media and stores it locally, meaning that this type of data is not persitent (i.e. lost on a Docker image update).

 - Using external image links, i.e. to make avatars persistent, [is not supported by Flarum](https://discuss.flarum.org/d/3041-upload-avatar-to-imgur) (yet).
 - As a workaround, you can use a Docker Volume/Data Container to achieve persistency.